MDAmir159/cracked-project-frontend/README.md

 # Friends-blog

-Friends-blog is a simple, full responsive website where people may share their thoughts.
+Friends-blog is a simple, full responsive website.
 This website can serve as a forum for the exchange of ideas, opinions, and solutions to different problems among a group of people or a friend circle.

 ## Why this?